 Imagine sitting in the corner of a cosy cafe with forest-green terrazzo and light American oak interiors, coffee in hand, staring out the window and watching shoppers from South Melbourne Market saunter by.

-That’s how the Code Black Coffee team – and the architects at We Are Humble – envisioned things when they started designing Code Black’s new outpost, which opened earlier this month.
+That’s how the Code Black Coffee team – and the architects at We Are Humble – envisioned things when they started designing Code Black’s new outpost, which opened in early October.

-Then the pandemic happened, and they had to rejig the plans somewhat – removing seating to make room for extra shelving, retail displays and more space for physical distancing.
+In light of the pandemic, they had to rejig the plans somewhat – removing seating to make room for extra shelving, retail displays and more space for physical distancing.

 “This has obviously been intended as a cafe, completely, but [we’ve opened] with a much stronger retail presence.
 We’re doing takeaway food and coffee, but there’s also beans and coffee equipment,” Code Black's operations manager Brad Davis tells Broadsheet.